 Imagine if you told a patient you'd charge them $1,000 for a root canal.
-Then they get the bill in the mail and it says they owe $1,250.
+Then, they get the bill in the mail and it says they owe $1,250.
 The patient would probably be upset right?
 Dental schools are effectively doing this to dental students all around the country with faulty cost estimates of dental school.

-Dental schools should show the expected four year cost of attendance and take into account probable 5% tuition and fee increases per year and factor in inflation into the cost of living.
-Tufts lists the cost of tuition at $70,712 each year.
-That’s totally wrong.
-Tufts officials KNOW that they will not be leaving tuition alone for an entire four year period, as do the other dental schools that list their expected cost this way.
+Dental schools should show the expected four-year cost of attendance, take into account probable 5% tuition and fee increases per year, and factor in inflation into the cost of living.
+Tufts lists the cost of tuition at $84,840 each year.

 These numbers also leave out the crucial fact that loans accrue interest while you're in school.

 I'll use a 4% rate of increase in the total cost of attendance in my real estimate of the four-year overall cost of Tufts dental.

 I'll also assume that you accrue interest at a rate of 7% per year and that you borrow the entire cost of attendance.
 We'll also assume an origination fee of 3% of the loan amount.
 The total will represent the true cost of Tufts school of dental medicine for the class of 2026.

 Every dental school misrepresents its cost of attendance